hackerb9/fonttable/README.md

 ### For antialiased fonts

-You can also use xterm's capability to use TrueType fonts, which gives you have a much greater selection.
-You'll want to specify the "doublesize" font separately if xterm doesn't automatically detect it.
+Xterm can use TrueType fonts, which gives a much greater selection of fonts.
+You'll want to specify a "doublesize" font (-fd) separately, if xterm doesn't automatically detect it.

     xterm  -fa DroidSansMono  -fd DroidSansFallback